This document provides the steps required to configure the SQL Inspector.

 - If you are running a "remote inspection" where the Liongard Agent is installed on a different server, verify connectivity from that Agent server.

-If you have activated your Windows Inspector(s), it will auto-discover your SQL Server Inspectors.
+If you have activated your Windows Server Inspector(s), it will auto-discover your SQL Server Inspectors.
+If you have not activated a Windows Server Inspector, you can follow the instructions for Single Inspector Setup.
 After completing the Inspector Setup Preparation, follow the steps below:

-Navigate to Admin > Inspectors > Select SQL Server > Select the Discovered Systems tab
+Navigate to Admin > Inspectors > Inspector Types > Select SQL Server > Select the Discovered Systems tab

 Here you can Activate your Discovered SQL Server Inspector(s):